aws/amazon-ssm-agent/README.md

 ### Code Layout

+* Source code
+    * Core functionality such as worker management is under core/
-* Source code is under agent/
+    * Agent worker code is under agent/
+    * Other functionality such as IPC is under common/
 * Vendor package source code is under vendor/src
 * rpm and dpkg artifacts are under packaging
 * build scripts are under Tools/src